EoinRaff/Java_Demo/README.md

 * In adition to Git, you will want a git client.
     * [Github Desktop](https://desktop.github.com/) is a simple solution, but again I would recommend against it, as it is lacking in features.
     * [SourceTree](https://www.sourcetreeapp.com/) is better, but needs to be set up initially with BitBucket and an Attlassian account, and then integrated.
-    * [GitKracken](https://www.gitkraken.com/) is a good client, but many of its better features require a paid account.
+    * [GitKraken](https://www.gitkraken.com/) is a good client.
+However, you need a paid subscription in order to use private repositories.
+Since this feature recently became free on Github, you may want to use it.
+If you do, then you need to look elsewhere than GitKraken
     * [**Fork**](https://git-fork.com/) is a feature rich client with a simple interface.
 This gets my recommendation, and all examples will be using this client.

 ### Setting up a Repository